 Why vocabulary and morphology belong here too

-In middle years classrooms, that matters across the board.
+In middle years classrooms, the importance of vocab development matters across all subject areas.
 English, science, social studies, and even math all demand language that is more complex, more abstract, and more discipline-specific.
-If students do not have tools for working with that language, comprehension gets shaky very quickly.
+If students do not have tools for working with that language, comprehension becomes shaky and confused very quickly.

 What future posts will unpack

-This post is not meant to say everything.
+This post is not meant to say everything about literacy instruction.
 It is meant to frame the bigger picture.
-The posts that follow will unpack those strands more closely: what fluency actually is, why the Reading Rope still matters, how morphology supports comprehension, why discussion belongs in literacy instruction, and why being able to read the words does not always mean a student understands the text.
+The posts that follow will unpack those strands more closely: what fluency is, why the Reading Rope still matters, how morphology supports comprehension, why discussion belongs in literacy instruction, and why being able to read the words (decoding) does not always mean a student understands the text.

 In other words, this is the foundation post for the foundation posts!